 Assistance dogs are welcome and, unlike other dogs, are allowed inside the historic buildings.
 All dogs must be kept on a short lead because of farm livestock.

-The most modern and accessible facilities are the ‘Bakerloo’ mid site toilets on the Village Green (No.14a on the Museum map) there are two cubicles in the historic Caversham Public Conveniences (No.3 on the Museum map) have been adapted for wheelchair access, as far as possible.
+The most modern and accessible facilities are the ‘Bakerloo’ mid site toilets on the Village Green (No.14a on the Museum map) there are two cubicles in the historic Caversham Public Conveniences (No.3 on the Museum map) have been adapted for wheelchair access.